-Primo is the youngest entrance level ensemble.
+Primo is the youngest entrance level ensemble; choristers are in JK through Grade 1.
 The choristers are introduced to music in an entertaining and interactive manner, blending movement, singing, speech, dance and drama, laying the foundations for a life-long love for music.
 Choristers will discover and develop their singing voice and establish an understanding of choral etiquette and deportment for learning and performing.
 This program offers open rehearsals where parents and friends are invited to observe their child’s learning experience.
 The Primo Choir has their own performance within the year; however, it is up to the discretion of the conductor to decide if the Primo Choir is ready to perform at the spring concert.

 Every year, YVT choristers elect representatives to represent the choristers and provide an important youth voice in the running of YVT.
 Chorister council plans special events, retreat days, and work with administration, faculty, and volunteers to build community, promote socialization, and friendships among choristers.
 Chorister council representatives also take on a leadership role, ensuring they set a positive example for other choristers in all aspects of chorister life.
 Taking on a leadership role, and setting a good example for choristers with regard to behaviour, attitude, and musicianship.